 The mission of Central Coast Concerned Mountain Bikers (CCCMB) is to expand the network of sustainable and enjoyable trails in SLO County and to maintain the trails currently in use.
 Since 1987, we have worked with California State Parks, the National Forest Service, San Luis Obispo City, and San Luis Obispo County in designing and building new trails and maintaining existing ones.

 Help us keep the trails of SLO County open and fun to ride by joining us for trail work.
 Also, for good karma, be cool with others on the trail: always ride in control and don't run over people, animals or plants.

-"Trails aren't BORN - They're designed and built by volunteers - You and I"
+"Trails aren't BORN - They're designed and built by volunteers - You and me!"

 Trail Building Events Calendar

 Mountain bikers may want to avoid MdO this weekend!

 Although CCCMB always advocates "Share the Trail", mountain bikers may encounter an overwhelming number of horses on the Montana de Oro trails this weekend.
 When coming into contact with horses on the trail CCCMB recommends "yield, step off the trail, give horses plenty of room", and with the number of horses likely to be on the MdO trails, you may find yourself more off than on the bike.

 For more information on this event, see this article at SLOHORSENEWS.NET.

 Installing a cattle guard part-way up the Bishop Peak Trail

 We Last Wednesday's Trail Workers numbered about a dozen and tackled several projects on the lower part of Bishops Peak.
 One group installed a "hinged center pole" on the trail just above the Highland Drive parking area.
 This center pole will help keep bikes and motorcycles out, while still allowing emergency crews to push a one-wheel gurney up the trail for rescues.